kkinnear/zprint/README.md

 Some people want a formatting tool to enforce a particular style, regardless of the input.
-That is what classic zprint does -- it enforces the style configured in the options map, largely ignoring how the input was formatted.
+That is what classic zprint does -- it enforces the style configured in the options map, almost completely ignoring how the input was formatted.

-However, some people want
+However, some people want a source formatting tool that will take into account some amount of the formatting that is already present in the input file.
+Two capabilities for this are now available in
-a source formatting tool to take into account some amount of the formatting that is already present in the input file.
-Two capabilities for this are now available in zprint:
+zprint:

-* Respect Newlines - `:style :respect-nl`
+* __Respect Newlines__ - `:style :respect-nl`

   This approach to source formatting is similar to classic zprint, but it will not remove any newlines.
 It will add them as necessary based on the